 Gender, Sex, and Sexuality * | ||

-Course satisfies a general education requirement on the CSU-GE or IGETC general education (GE) pattern.
+Course satisfies a general education requirement on the Cal-GETC general education (GE) pattern.
 To ensure this degree is completed with no more than 60 units, students should select courses that will also satisfy a GE requirement.
-Note: All of the statistics and honors courses listed are also GE courses.
+Note: All of the statistics courses listed are GE courses.

 NOTE: Students are strongly advised to select courses that meet lower-division major preparation requirements at their transfer university and to complete the History, Constitution, and American Ideals requirement prior to transfer.